oRadiatorExtrem/FrameFlow/README.md

 Forge Support: With Forge support, a rarity in many modpacks, FrameFlow unlocks a vast selection of mods, expanding gameplay options.

 Unmatched Experience on Limited Hardware: Through exceptional optimization, FrameFlow ensures smooth and fluid gameplay, even on computers with limited resources.

+**Eventually this modpack will be available on https://modrinth.com/modpack/frameflow**